 The only way to tackle the illegal distilling entirely was to decrease the duty so that it was no longer profitable and increase policing so that the military and gaugers were increased.
 Revenue cutters were employed up and down the coast and the numbers excisemen was increased as they were often out numbered by smuggling gangs.
 Further tariff reforms and generous rewards for informers were introduced and these measures became known as “the burning and starving act”.

 Glenturret Whisky Reviews:

-- Glenturret 2002 The MacPhail’s Collection ~ 43% (Gordon & MacPhail) - Review: Glenturret 2002 The MacPhail’s Collection Category: Highland single malt scotch whisky Origin: Glenturret Distillery Bottling: Gordon & MacPhail, The MacPhail’s Collection ABV: 43% Cost: £40.19 from Master of Malt Score: 83/100 What they say: Gordon & MacPhail, one of the world’s leading single malt whisky specialists, has selected a special series of whiskies to […]
+- Glenturret 2002 The MacPhail’s Collection ~ 43% (Gordon & MacPhail) - Review: Glenturret 2002 The MacPhail’s Collection Category: Highland single malt scotch whisky Origin: Glenturret Distillery Bottling: Gordon & MacPhail, The MacPhail’s Collection ABV: 43% Cost: £40.19 from Master of Malt What they […]

 - Glenturret 25 Years Old 1988 Bourbon ~ 51.8% (Adelphi) - Glenturret 25 Years Old 1988 Bourbon Single malt scotch whisky 51.8% ABV, £130 for 70cl Score: 88/100 What they say: This Adelphi Glenturret was distilled in 1988 and bottled in 2014 from […]